matthieumeo/cookiecutter-pyxu/PROMPTS.md

 ## short_description

 This should be a short description of what your plugin does.
-It will be listed in `setup.cfg` under the `description` field.
+It will be listed in `pyproject.toml` under the `description` field.
 If you publish your plugin to PyPI, this description will also be listed alongside your package name in search results.

 ## include_operator_plugin